moneytoo/Player/README.md

 It uses ExoPlayer's ``extension-ffmpeg`` with [all its audio formats](https://exoplayer.dev/supported-formats.html#ffmpeg-extension) enabled (it can handle even special formats like AC3, EAC3, DTS, DTS HD, TrueHD etc.).

-It properly synces audio with video track when using Bluetooth earphones/speaker.
+It properly syncs audio with video track when using Bluetooth earphones/speaker.
 (I was not able to find any other nice ExoPlayer based video player so I created this one.)

 ## Supported formats